cecentral/Documentation/Transaction-Detail-Report-Endpoint.md

 ### Examples

+ The following requests make use of an Authorization Header bearing an Authorization Token.
+This method does not require the presence of a ProjectCentral login cookie.

-This request will retrieve all transactions entered between 2016-04-06 at midnight and 2016-04-07 at midnight, 48 total hours of transactions.
-It will return data in JSON format.
+ _Here we are requesting a response in JSON for all transactions entered between 2016-04-06 at midnight and 2016-04-07 at midnight, 48 total hours of transactions._
 ```
 curl -X GET
      -H "Authorization: Bearer ABC.XYZ.123"